ayush-tomer/Progress/README.md

 Day 14 -> 28 Nov -> Some miscellaneous topics of HTML, CSS, JS.
 Very minor or no commits.<br>
 Day 15 -> 29 Nov -> Some miscellaneous topics of HTML, CSS, JS.
 Very minor or no commits.<br>
 Day 16 -> 30 Nov -> Some miscellaneous topics of HTML, CSS, JS.
 Very minor or no commits.<br>
 Day 17 -> 1 Dec -> Miscellaneous topics completed.
-Very minor or no commits.
+Very minor or no commits.<br>
+Day 18 -> 2 Dec -> Asynchronous JS.
+Pushed some code in repo -> https://github.com/ayush-tomer/JS